 I work in the crypto self-custody space and I have watched the "Bitcoin will fail" thesis recycle every two years since 2018.
-Every time the protocol kept producing blocks, the supply schedule kept compressing, and the holders who did not sell came out ahead.
+Every cycle, the protocol kept producing blocks, the supply schedule kept compressing, and the holders who did not sell came out ahead.
 None of this is theoretical.

 TL;DR

-The promise has been kept
+The promise has held

 The sound money thesis